pishtov/pishtov/README.md

 ---

 I am Dimitar, known online as "pishtov."
-My interest in computers began at a young age, and as I grew older, this curiosity evolved from casual use—playing games or watching videos—into a genuine desire to understand how computer systems function at a fundamental level.
+My <span style="color: blue"> interest </span> in computers began at a young age, and as I grew older, this curiosity evolved from casual use—playing games or watching videos—into a genuine desire to understand how computer systems function at a fundamental level.

 ---